google/WebFundamentals/src/content/en/updates/2015/07/measuring-performance-in-a-service-worker.md

             return cache.addAll(urls);
           })
           .then(function () {
-            // Analyse all the requests
+            // Analyze all the requests
             var requests = self.performance.getEntriesByType("resource");

             // Loop across all the requests and save the timing data.